danluke2/software_defined_customization/sample_modules/README.md

 a modified message and replies with this modified message

-1) type 'quit' to close the connection
+1) In the client terminal, type 'quit' to close the connection

     * If using UDP, manually terminate the server